 Citizen's Law Enforcement Academy (CLEA)

-In view of this, the Louisa County Sheriff’s Office wants to educate the Louisa Citizens on the agency’s internal structure and the integral part that the agency plays in our local community.
+In view of this, the Louisa County Sheriff’s Office wants to educate the Citizens of Louisa on the agency’s internal structure and the integral part that the agency plays in our local community.
 The Citizen Law Enforcement Academy (CLEA) is a program designed to build positive community relationships between the Louisa County Sheriff’s Office and the citizens of Louisa County.
-Our purpose is to educate the community on the operations of the Louisa County Sheriff’s Office and dispelling any misconceptions about law enforcement in Louisa County.
+Our purpose is to educate the community on the daily operations of the Louisa County Sheriff’s Office and dispel any misconceptions about law enforcement in Louisa County.

 By attending the “Citizen Law Enforcement Academy” you will learn how to better protect yourself from being a crime victim, how to report crime, and the ramifications of committing a crime.
 You will receive knowledge on officer training & equipment, what constitutes a crime, and how to differentiate between “reasonable suspicion” and “probable cause.”